ElijahMeyer3/199-training/README.md

 - How do students use Quarto?
 - Common mistakes when first learning Quarto

+Make TAs understand the "why" so they can communicate the "why" to their students

 Activity
 - How to identify common mistakes
 - How to help solve common mistakes